 \section{Abstract}

 Following up on a recent model yielding fermionic geometries, I turn to more familiar territory to address the question of statistics in purely geometric theories.
 Working in the gauge formulation of gravity, where geometry is characterized by a symmetry broken Cartan connection, I give strong evidence to suggest that de Sitter space itself, and a class of de Sitter-like geometries, can be consistently quantized fermionically.
+By this I mean that de Sitter space can be quantized such that the wavefunctional picks up an overall minus sign under a $2\pi$ rotational diffeomorphism.
 Surprisingly, the underlying mathematics is the same as that of the Skyrme model for strongly interacting baryons.
 This promotes the question {\it ``Is geometry bosonic or fermionic?"} beyond the realm of the rhetorical and places it on uncomfortably familiar ground.